GioF71/portainer-systemd/README.md

 **Instructions**

-Just copy the portainer.service file to /etc/systemd/system/portainer.service:
+From the root directory of this repository, just copy the portainer.service file to /etc/systemd/system/portainer.service:

 `sudo cp portainer.service /etc/systemd/system/portainer.service`